-SUP 4: Evaluation Grid for Negotiated Procedure GEN 13: Shortlist of Suppliers/Candidates and Receipt Form
+SUP 4: Evaluation Grid for Negotiated Procedure

 Negotiate

 The Procurement Committee has the option to negotiate the terms of the contract and it is recommended to do so.
 There are no specific procedures on negotiations except that the general procurement principles shall always be respected, and negotiations shall not entail any substantial deviation from the terms and conditions of the RFQ.
 The main purpose of negotiation is to obtain better conditions in terms of delivery date, technical quality, price, payment conditions, etc.